KruthikaTS/BankManagementSystem/README.md

 # 🏦 Bank Management System (Python OOP Project)

-This is a simple Bank Management System built in Python to demonstrate Object-Oriented Programming (OOP) concepts.
+ Bank Management System built in Python to demonstrate Object-Oriented Programming (OOP) concepts.

 ## 📌 Features
 - Create a new bank account with a unique account number